naninovel/docs/docs/en/guide/characters.md

 :::

 ::: tip EXAMPLE
-Check [generic actor sample](/guide/samples#generic-actor), where generic character implementation is used to host a 3D animated model.
+Check the [generic actor sample](/guide/samples#generic-actor), where generic character implementation is used to host a 3D animated model.
 :::

 ## Video Characters